 The MaDE tests students’ current understanding and skills in basic high school math, including algebra, trig, exponentials, and logarithms.
 Students may choose to review these topics before taking the MaDE.

-- Freshman students: This will be the first math course you will enroll in.
-There are no exceptions.
+- This will be the first math course you will enroll in at NYU Tandon.
+There are absolutely no exceptions.

 For questions concerning the Mathematics Diagnostic Exam, please contact the Math Department at firstname.lastname@example.org.